AdobeDocs/analytics-2.0-apis/reporting-guide.md

 The `/reports` endpoint description is shown in our [Swagger UI](https://adobedocs.github.io/analytics-2.0-apis/).
 Use the Swagger UI to see endpoint summaries, available methods, parameters, example values, models, and status codes, and to try out the API.

+## Partial Responses (206 Status Code)

+A 206 status code indicates a partial response.
+This means there were some columns in the reporting response that has errors.
+These errors may be any of the following:

+* Unauthorized Metric: User does not have access to the requested metric
+* Metric Not Enabled: The requested metric is not enabled in this report suite
+* Unauthorized Dimension: User does not have access to the requested dimension
+* Dimension Not Enabled: The requested dimension is not enabled in this report suite
+* Unauthorized Global Dimension: User does not have access to the global dimension for this request
+* Global Dimension Not Enabled: The global dimension for this request is not enabled in this report suite
+* Unexpected Number of Items: Anomaly Detection algorithm returned an unexpected number of anomalies
+* General Service Error: General Anomaly Detection service error

 ## Best Practices

 Please follow these guidelines when using Analytics APIs: